IRS Employee Titles

 Call Now – Free Consultation 866-477-5291

-If you recieve a notice from the IRS, and there is an IRS employee involved specifically on your file, it is important to know what that employee is capable of and what they may be looking for.
-Their title will be given with any correspondence sent to you.
-You may read on below for a brief description of the different IRS employees you may encounter.
+If you receive a notice from the IRS and there is an IRS revenue officer designated to your individual file, it is important to know what that IRS tax examiner is capable of and may be looking for.
+His or her official title will be given with any correspondence sent to you.
+You may read on for a brief description of the different IRS special agents you may encounter.

-A Revenue Officer is an employee of the IRS that works solely in the Collections Division.
+Revenue Officers are employees of the IRS who works solely in the Collections Division.
 They may either work in a field office or a campus, which is an automated collections site.
 Their assigned task is to collect the taxes owed by tax payers, along with whatever else they can bring in.
-They generally have little to no formal accounting education, and may secure tax returns from taxpayers but not audit them.
-They are capable of filing liens, levies and wage garnishments, along with the ability of seizing a taxpayer’s property in order to collect taxes owed to the IRS
+They generally have little to no formal accounting education, and may secure tax returns from taxpayers, but not audit them.
+They are capable of filing liens, levies and wage garnishments.
+They even have the ability of seizing a taxpayer’s property to collect taxes owed to the IRS.

-A Revenue Agent works within in the Compliance/Examination Division.
+Revenue Agents work within in the Compliance/Examination Division.
 They may work in either a field office, or a campus, which is an automated collections site.
-Their primary task is to audit tax returns (such as a form 1040, 1120, 1065, etc.), and are capable of auditing anything on a tax return that they feel is necessary to review.
+Their primary task is to audit tax returns (such as a form 1040, 1120, 1065) and are capable of auditing anything on a tax return they feel is necessary to review.
 They generally like to audit taxpayers in person, but can also audit through correspondence.
-These agents are considered the accountants of the IRS, and generally have at least a college level of education in accounting and/or tax training.
+These agents are considered the accountants of the IRS, and generally have at least a college degree in accounting or tax training.
 They will ask for all owed taxes to be paid when they complete their audits, but cannot collect the taxes if a taxpayer is unable to pay.
-They will then forward the case on to a Revenue Officer, and you’ll require professional IRS help.
+They will then forward the case to a Revenue Officer, and you’ll require professional IRS help.

 Tax Compliance Officer and Tax Examiner